 It is, in my opinion, better for you to make a short note on the question paper with a pencil.
 It helps you to write your answers in an organized way.
 You can include some sequential connectors/ connecting words.
 This will help the examiner follow the writing easily and you will surely get a great band.

 The model answer I wrote for this picture contains some significant vocabulary and sentence patterns which are helpful to achieve a higher band.
 So, it is my request to you to copy the answer with a pencil from this post and read it twice or thrice.
 Thus, you will be habituated and find it easy to write the answer to a diagram.

 The displayed illustration is a detailed presentation of the life cycle of the silkworm.
 It is apparent that there are six stages in the life cycle of the silkworm which takes 6-8 weeks to complete.

 As can be seen, the life cycle of a silkworm begins with the mating between male and female moth.
-Then, the mother moth lays eggs on berry leaves.
+Then, the mother moth spawns eggs on berry leaves.
 A moth can lay from 300 up to 500 eggs.
-Subsequently, the silkworm larvae are spawned after 10-25 days in the third stage.
+Subsequently, the silkworm larvae are hatched after 10-25 days in the third stage.
 The condition for the hatching requires a humidity level of 85-90% and 23 to 28-degree Celsius temperature.
 The silkworm larvae usually feed on the berry leaves.
 After 20-33 days the fourth stage begins where the larvae get enclosed in a small oval-shaped room known as a cocoon.
 It is made up of raw silk that is produced by the salivary glands of the larvae.
-Here, each larva stays in a single cocoon for 10-14 days and completes the stage known as pupa phase.
+Here, each larva stays in a single cocoon for 10-14 days and completes the stage known as the pupa phase.
 Each of these cocoons can produce 300-500m long thread.
 Finally, after 10-14 days adult moth gets out of the cocoon and thus the whole process continues.
 (196 words)

 That is the end of the answer.